srdasara/SQL_KhanAcademy_challenges/README.md

 # Intro to SQL: Querying and Managing Data

 This GitHub repository contains the schemas, questions and solutions to [Intro To SQL: Querying and managing data](https://www.khanacademy.org/computing/computer-programming/sql).
-The coursework included:
+The coursework includes:

 SQL Basics